Frequently Asked Questions and General Help

 There's a car missing from the results, but I know it should be there!

-If you still can't see the ad, feel free to get ahold of us with the URLs of the two results pages, and let us know which ad you expect to see on AT but don't.
+If you still can't find the ad, please feel free to get ahold of us, and let us know which ad you expect to see but don't.
 We'll look into it ASAP.
 Please include the URL (link) to your AutoTempest results page, so we can see exactly what you're seeing.

 AutoTempest always forgets my search parameters, so I have to enter them again.